Training¶

 Neural Operator¶

-In order to learn the operator \(G\) with a neural network, we can train a neural operator.
+In order to learn the operator

 In this example, we train a DeepONet, a common neural operator architecture motivated by the universal approximation theorem for operators.